 As a direct result of this incident, in 1963, the then Chamber of Mines established the Chamber of Mines Research Organisation (COMRO), which together with the Coal Mines Research Controlling Council, made great strides in safety and research about pillar support in mines.
 Their findings revolutionised safety in mining, not just in coal mining, but more especially in South Africa's deep-level gold mines.
 In 1990, COMRO and its research programmes were taken over by the CSIR when it set up its Mining Innovation division.

-An explosion in 1993 at Sasol Limited's Middelbult Colliery resulted in the death of 53 workers.
+An explosion in 1993 at Sasol’s Middelbult Colliery resulted in the death of 53 workers.
 An inquest into the explosion found that coal dust was the primary fuel for an underground mine explosion.
 The Leon Commission of Inquiry into Safety and Health in the Mining Industry, appointed on 28 May 1993 and which led the way to the new Mine Health and Safety Act (MHSA) as well as the Mining Regulation Advisory Committee (MRAC), identified explosions caused by coal dust as one of the key areas of concern in mine safety and health.
-The MRAC appointed a tripartite task team to advice on measures to be taken in mitigating the risk of coal mine ignitions.
+The MRAC appointed a tripartite task team to advise on measures to be taken in mitigating the risk of coal mine ignitions.
 The task team found inadequacies in the regulatory requirements relating to the prevention of coal dust explosions.
 The task team was consequently further tasked with compiling guidelines for an appropriate code of practice.

 Following the Kinross mine disaster in 1986, the mining industry introduced mandatory life sustaining refuge chambers and self-contained self-rescuers.

-There have been vast improvements in communication devices that are able to stay active during power outages, fan stoppages or gas accumulations.
+There have been vast improvements in communication devices that are able to remain active during power outages, fan stoppages or gas accumulations.
 It is imperative that workers are able to communicate with each other at all times especially during life-threatening situations.